What Is the Average Time to Sell a House in Florida?

 While you could reach out to individual Florida house-buying companies or look for “We Buy Houses” websites, there’s an easier and more efficient way to sell your house for cash — through HomeLight’s Simple Sale platform.

-Simple Sale connects you to the largest network of cash buyers in the U.S., streamlining your home sale process and letting you control your move-out date.
-By answering a few questions about your home and selling plans, you can receive an all-cash offer with no obligation in as little as 24 hours.
+Simple Sale connects you to one of the largest networks of cash buyers in the U.S., streamlining your home sale process and letting you control your move-out date.
+By answering a few questions about your home and selling plans, you can receive a no-obligation all-cash offer within 24 hours.
 This means you could close on your Florida home sale in as few as 10 days.

 If you just need to move quickly, buy before you sell